openssl/openssl/test/README.ssltest.md

   - AcceptAll - accepts all certificates.
   - RejectAll - rejects all certificates.

+* ServerName - the server the client is expected to successfully connect to
+  - server1 - the initial context (default)
+  - server2 - the secondary context

+* SessionTicketExpected - whether or not a session ticket is expected
+  - Ignore - do not check for a session ticket (default)
+  - Yes - a session ticket is expected
+  - No - a session ticket is not expected
+  - Broken - a special test case where the session ticket callback does not initialize crypto

 ## Configuring the client and server

 The client and server configurations can be any valid `SSL_CTX`